 When to visit

 The best time for game viewing in Mkomazi is during the dry season, from June to November, when animals congregate around the waterholes.
 But the park can be visited all year round as most roads are all weather, and across the seasons a variety of different species may be encountered, particularly migratory birds.
-Even in the hot season from December to March it cools down pleasantly at night due to it’s altitude of 800-1.000m.
+Even in the hot season from December to March, it cools down pleasantly at night due to its altitude of 800-1.200m.

 Conservation